For the 2019/20 academic year we’ve introduced a new and much improved version of YorSearch.

 There are cases where you retrieve lots of results on a particular theme that is irrelevant to your research and you'd like to weed these out.

-Using the operator NOT (must be in upper-case letters) in your search can be helpful here.
+Using the operator NOT (again, this must be in upper case letters) in your search can be helpful here.

 If you don't use the word OR or the word NOT between search terms, YorSearch will retrieve items with all the words/phrases specified.

-Some words have slight variations and rather than do several searches for all the variations we can use "wildcard" characters to tell YorSearch to pick them all up.
+Some words have slight variations - rather than do several searches for all the variations we can use 'wildcard' characters to tell YorSearch to pick them all up.

 ? - To replace a single character with a wildcard symbol use the ? symbol.